NoLieNoSean/NoNotes/content/Notes/LEC ANA2 7.md

 > $$
 > for all $f\in \mathcal{A}$ and $x, y\in X$.
 Thus, $\mathcal{A}$ is equicontinuous.

-> [!Theorem] Arzelà–Ascoli Theorem, @kumaresanTopologyMetricSpaces2005 4.4.8
+> [!Theorem] Arzelà–Ascoli, @kumaresanTopologyMetricSpaces2005 4.4.8
 > Let $X$ be a compact metric space.
 Then a set $\mathcal{F}\subseteq C(X)$ is compact iff $\mathcal{F}$ is bounded[^1], closed, and equicontinuous.
 >
 > > [!Proof]-